ReentrantCoder/present/orm/conf.md

 ![XML!](https://github.com/trekbaum/present/blob/master/orm/resourses/cfg.png "XML")

-Let's breakdown this configuraton file so that we can understand what some of the parts do.
+Let's breakdown this configuration file so that we can understand what some of the parts do.

 ###### <!-- Database connection settings -->
 This provides the connection information.
 First is the driver.
 Second is the connection